 Standing proudly over falls that were harnessed by pioneering settlers 130 years ago, the Alton Mill Arts Centre is now a vibrant arts centre featuring some 20 artists and artisans in working studios, 5 art galleries, hand-crafted jewellery and clothing designers, a heritage exhibit and café.

-In the Hills of Headwaters our artists find inspiration all around…
+In Headwaters our artists find inspiration all around…

 …and you’ll find them wherever you look.
 The sign you just passed points to a lane between rows of sugar maples and leads to a studio.
 That artist has set up an easel beside the road where you stopped and has given the view another life.
 You really should see what he sees.